-Pat dry chicken, then trim the chicken of any trim-able fat and remove the rib area and discard.
+Pat dry the chicken, trim the chicken off any trimmable fat, and remove the rib area.

 Bake until internal temp of 165°.
-About 35 minutes depending on your oven and thickness of the chicken.
+It takes about 35 minutes, depending on your oven and the thickness of the chicken.

-- 3 split chicken breast - scale to what you need, AKA bone-in skin-on chicken breast
+- 3 split chicken breast - scale to what you need, AKA bone-in chicken breast

 - 1 teaspoon garlic powder

-- 1 teaspoon Dual-action baking powder - Alunimum-free
+- 1 teaspoon baking powder - optional Aluminum-free

 - Preheat oven to 400° convection or 425° conventional oven.

-- Pat dry chicken breasts.
-Trim the chicken of any trim-able fat and remove the rib area and discard.
+- Pat dry the chicken, trim the chicken off any trimmable fat and remove the rib area.

-- Cut the chicken into chunks.
-The normal size ones in half and the huge ones into thirds.
+- Cut the chicken into pieces—the normal-size ones in half and the huge ones into thirds.

-- Prepare a baking pan with aluminum foil, a baking rack and spray with PAM.
+- Prepare a baking sheet with aluminum foil and a baking rack—coat with PAM cooking spray.

-- Combine spices and then sprinkle and rub on all surfaces.
-You may not need all the spices, just to your taste.
+- Combine spices and baking powder (if using) in a small bowl.
+Sprinkle and rub on all surfaces, but you may not need all of the spice mixture; just season to your taste.

 - Bake until internal temp of 165°.
-About 35 minutes depending on your oven and thickness of the chicken.
+It takes about 35 minutes, depending on your oven and the thickness of the chicken.

-- Properly cutting up and trimmed chicken breasts are important for this recipe to work.
+- Properly cutting up and trimming chicken breasts is important for this recipe to work.
 Better serving sizes, more even cooking, easier to get properly cooked and more surface area for seasoning.
 Good in every way.

-- The celery salt adds some taste but skip if you don't have it.
+- The celery salt adds some taste, but skip it if you don't have it.

 - The cayenne pepper is also optional/to taste.
-The 1/2 teaspoon is a 5/10 heat level — more than some want.
-Don't use if feeding kids.
+The ¼ teaspoon is a 2 or 3/10 heat level.
+Don't use it if feeding kids.